ankur-rise/Game/README.md

 # Rock-Scissor-Paper
-This is a game application.
-Rock Scissor Paper Game
+1. This is a classic Rock-Scissor-Paper game application.
+2. Implemented in Kotlin
+3. Dagger2 is used as DI